makersacademy/rps-challenge/README.md

 ## Approach I will take:

-I will start by breaking down each user story and outlining possible classes and methods.
-I will then experiment using irb to see how I would like my classes/objects to interact with one another and what method names to use.
-Next, I will take a RED -> GREEN -> REFACTOR approach and write each test first, watch it fail, make it pass and then refactor if needed.
+I started by breaking down each user story and outlining possible classes and methods.
+I decided to have three classes: Player, Computer and Game.
+I experimented using irb to figure out how my classes/objects would interact what method names to use.
+I then built the system using TTD, a RED -> GREEN -> REFACTOR approach, and wrote each test first, watched it fail, made it pass and then refactored if needed.
+This ensures that bugs can be eliminated.

 ## How the app works:

 ```
 → irb
+2.2.3 :001 > require './lib/game.rb'
+ => true
+2.2.3 :002 > game = Game.new
+ => #<Game:0x007ffb1b8f12e0>
+2.2.3 :003 > player = Player.new
+ => #<Player:0x007ffb1b901a50>
+2.2.3 :004 > computer = Computer.new
+ => #<Computer:0x007ffb1b909fe8>
+2.2.3 :005 > player.choose(:paper)
+ => :paper
+2.2.3 :006 > game.play(player,computer)
+ => "You loose!"
+2.2.3 :007 > player.choose(:rock)
+ => :rock
+2.2.3 :008 > game.play(player,computer)
+ => "It's a draw!"
+2.2.3 :009 >
 ```

 ## Progress

+App completed and all tests passing

 ## New things I learnt/improved on:

+1. Sinatra web application
+2. Capybara
+3. HTML